eradiate/eradiate/docs/rst/maintainer_guide.rst

    .. figure:: ../fig/requirement_layers.svg

-The sets are defined in ``setup.cfg``, where direct dependencies are specified with minimal constraint.
+The sets are defined in ``pyproject.toml``, where direct dependencies are specified with minimal constraint.

 .. warning:: This is the location from which all dependencies are sourced.
-   Dependencies shoud all be specified only in ``setup.cfg``.
+   Dependencies shoud all be specified only in ``pyproject.toml``.

 We then have processes which will compile these dependencies into transitively pinned dependencies and write them as requirement (lock) files.
 The Conda and Pip pinning processes are different.

-The generate lock files are versioned and come along the source code they were used to write.
+The generated lock files are versioned and come along the source code they were used to write.
 Thus, a developer cloning the codebase will also get the information they need to reproduce the same environment as the other developers.